uber-web/math.gl/README.md

 - **Documentation** - Some JavaScript 3D math libraries come with reference documentation only.
 If you are new to 3D programming it can be hard to know where to start. math.gl comes with articles that try to show you the big picture and get you quickly up-to-speed on the mathematical concepts and the math.gl classes that support them.

-- **Size Conscious** - A math library can quickly get big as a various classed and functions keep getting added.
+- **Size Conscious** - A math library can quickly get big as a various classes and functions keep getting added.
 But for many 3D applications, only a few basic operations are necessary. math.gl has made a choices to restrict itself to a set of classes and functions that are likely to be most important in WebGL applications.
 The intention is to position math.gl as a "mid-size" 3D math library: reasonably full featured, but small enough that unless you are targeting a very small final bundle for your application, its size should not be a big concern.

 ## Supported Browsers and Node Versions